brinnaebent/cgmquantify/Paper/paper.md

 &nbsp;

-We have developed a package written and published in Python under the MIT license.
-The package, cgmquantify, contains over 20 functions with more than 25 metrics summarizing glucose and glucose variability.
-It also includes code for visualizing CGM data.
-The package is available under the Python Package Index (PyPI) (https://pypi.org/project/cgmquantify/).
-Source code can be found at https://github.com/Big-Ideas-Lab/cgmquantify.
+We have developed a package written and published in Python under the MIT license and a package written and published in R under the MIT license.
+The packages, both named cgmquantify, contain over 20 functions with more than 25 metrics summarizing glucose and glucose variability.
+There is also includes code for visualizing CGM data in both packages.
+Both packages are available in the Digital Biomarker Discovery Pipeline (DBDP)[@Bent:2020], the open source software platform for digital biomarker discovery.
+The python package is available under the Python Package Index (PyPI) (https://pypi.org/project/cgmquantify/).
+Source code can be found at https://github.com/DigitalBiomarkerDiscoveryPipeline/cgmquantify.
+The R package is available in the Comprehensive R Archive Network (CRAN) (https://cran.r-project.org/web/packages/cgmquantify/index.html) and source code can be found at https://github.com/DigitalBiomarkerDiscoveryPipeline/cgmquantify-R.

 # Methods
-cgmquantify is a Python package composed of 20+ functions with over 25 clinically validated metrics of glucose and glucose variability, as shown in Table 1.
-Customizable visualizations (Figure 1) are also included as easy to implement functions. cgmquantify is version controlled through GitHub and PyPI.
+cgmquantify is a Python package and an R package composed of 20+ functions with over 25 clinically validated metrics of glucose and glucose variability, as shown in Table 1.
+Customizable visualizations (Figure 1, Figure 2) are also included as easy to implement functions. cgmquantify is version controlled through GitHub and PyPI or CRAN.
 This allows for single-line installation.
 Source code and an extensive user guide are available on GitHub to facilitate ease of use and enable customization based on user needs.
 Issue tracking on GitHub is monitored closely by the Big Ideas Lab to allow for rapid feedback.
-Tests are available in GitHub under the tests_ subdirectory to allow for manual testing of all functions.
+Tests are available in GitHub under the tests subdirectory to allow for manual testing of all functions.

 # Results
 We have included import functions to format data for use with the cgmquantify package.
 These functions currently support